chef-boneyard/private-chef-administration/source/administration/org_mapper.rst

 Starting orgmapper
 ------------------

-Login to the server that is your Private Chef backend.
+Login to the server that is your Private Chef back-end.
 (In an HA configuration, this should be the current HA primary.)

 .. code-block:: bash